 38. Regent University

 Regent University sits on 70 acres in Virginia Beach, Virginia.
-The campus, which resembles a majestic Georgian manor house, includes lovingly cared for gardens and greens, plus an impressive collection of columned brick buildings.
-Students of Regent University are fortunate to have access to plenty of beauty off-campus as well, as the Atlantic Ocean and Colonial Williamsburg are both an easy hop away.
+The campus resembles a majestic Georgian manor house.
+It includes lovingly cared for gardens and greens, plus an impressive collection of columned brick buildings.
+Regent University students are fortunate to have access to plenty of beauty off-campus as well, as the Atlantic Ocean and Colonial Williamsburg are both an easy hop away.

 37. Azusa Pacific University

 Southern California’s Azusa Pacific University was the first Bible college on the West Coast.
 Though the university covers eight campuses, its main campus in Azusa is practically postcard perfect.
 The campus consists of a collection of pure white buildings, including the John and Marilyn Duke Academic Complex.
 Once an industrial warehouse, the complex today is a stylish center that houses two art galleries, classrooms, and study spaces.

 Forty-nine buildings make up Harding University’s 350-acre campus.
 Of those, the heart and soul seems to be the George S. Benson Auditorium, which hosts daily “chapel” required of all students.
 Other notable buildings include the American Studies Building, with its distinct columned facade, and the Pattie Cobb Hall.
 When not in class, students can enjoy Harding’s more natural features, including:

 Two hundred pristine acres make up Samford University, one of the most beautiful Christian college campuses in America.
 The campus, located in the Birmingham suburb of Homewood, is well known for its collection of Georgian-colonial buildings, picture-perfect garden areas, and many tree-lined pathways.
 Students living in the college dorms are fortunate to have first-class views of Samford’s beautiful quad area, while inside the university’s Hodges Chapel, students can admire fresco work done by Petru Botezatu.